igorlfs/nvim-dap-view/README.md

         terminal = {
             -- 'left'|'right': Terminal position in layout
             position = "left",
-            -- List of adapters for which the terminal should be hidden hide = {},
+            -- List of debug adapters for which the terminal should be ALWAYS hidden hide = {},
+            -- Hide the terminal when starting a new session start_hidden = false,
         },
     },
 }